xpqz/dyalog-docs/dotnet-interface/docs/wpf/temperature-converter/temperature-converter-intro.md

 <h1> Temperature Converter Tutorial</h1>

-This tutorial illustrates how to go about developing a simple WPF application in Dyalog APL.
-It is functionally identical to the GUI tutorial example that illustrates how to develop a GUI application using the built-in Dyalog APL Graphical User Interface.
+This tutorial illustrates how to go about developing a simple WPF application in Dyalog.
+It is functionally identical to the GUI tutorial example that illustrates how to develop a GUI application using the built-in Dyalog Graphical User Interface.
 See
 Interface Guide:

 GUI Tutorial.